Batch Edit :batchedit_:

 Once your query is ready, click the Batch Edit button above the query results.

-If you haven’t saved the query, you’ll receive a warning and have the option to cancel and save or continue without saving.
+Note: If you haven’t saved the query, you’ll receive a warning and you will have to close out and save the query before continuing.

 The query results will then display in a spreadsheet format, and you can access the Batch Edit tool via the Batch Edit option in the navigation bar.